 The MHSP issued Resolution 2906 on August 22, 2007 establishing national standards for pesticide Maximum Residue Limits (MRLs).
 The long list of admitted pesticides can be found on INVIMA's web site (www.invima.gov.co) under Normatividad/Alimentos/Resoluciones.
-If for some reason there is no Codex MRL information for a specific product (either imported or domestically produced) or there are serious doubts about its pesticide content, a sample is taken and analyzed by the National Laboratory for Farming Inputs or the National Laboratory for Livestock Inputs administered by ICA.
-The interested party, either the producer/manufacturer or importer, must pay an analysis fee.
+Maximum Residue Limits for veterinary drugs are listed in Resolution 1382 of May 2, 2013 which follows the Codex Alimentarius CAC/LMR 2-2012.
+When there is no Codex MRL information for a specific product (either imported or domestically produced) or there are serious doubts about its pesticide content, a sample is taken and analyzed by the National Laboratory for Farming Inputs or the National Laboratory for Livestock Inputs administered by ICA.
+The interested party, either the producer/manufacturer or importer, must pay any fees for analysis.

-Resolution 2155 issued on August 2, 2012 establish the contaminants maximum residue limits on canned vegetables (mg/kg of the final product): lead (0.10), Arsenic (1), Cadmium (0.05) and Tin (100).
+Resolution 2155 issued on August 2, 2012 established the following maximum residue levels of contaminants in canned vegetables assessing milligrams per kilogram of the final product: lead (0.10), Arsenic (1.0), Cadmium (0.05) and Tin (100).